-Wow, but they make a lot of noise....here in Sha Kok Mei in Sai Kung we have a pair of males, who have moved from near the football pitch to just near our house, and they try and outdo each other with their loud calls every morning, starting before the sunrise.
+Wow, but they make a lot of noise....here in Sha Kok Mei in Sai Kung we are just starting to hear one male, who has moved from near the football pitch to just near our house.
+So far his loud calls have been in the afternoon, but normally they are every morning, starting before the sunrise.
 I actually quite like these birds, and some people find the call a soothing reminder that spring has arrived.
-Here is the one outside my window..... (s'funny, cos they are easy to hear, but not always easy to spot - just look for those bright red eyes). yes, i know i have posted a similar article before, not so long ago, but i have some new photos to go along with it.
+Here is the one outside my window..... (s'funny, cos they are easy to hear, but not always easy to spot - just look for those bright red eyes).

 IN suburbs of some Australian cities the local municipal council sends out trucks to spray them to make them move on, as a lot of people find the loud, building, and incessant, "wurro-wurro" call of the male of Hong Kong's large Cuckoo, the Asian Koel (Eudynamys scolopaceus), hard to take.